 What is a Hori Hori knife?

-A Hori Hori knife is a multi use garden tool that originates from Japan, often referred to as “the swiss army knife of the garden”.
+A Hori Hori knife is a multi-use garden tool that originates from Japan, often referred to as “the swiss army knife of the garden”.
 These knives can cut, prune, dig and weed making them useful for multiple tasks around the garden.

-More About the SproutBox Garden Hori Hori Knife
+More About the Hori Hori Knife

 Disclaimer: Our website is reader supported.
 Some of the links in this article are affiliate links that pay us a small commission at no additional cost to you

+My hori hori knife is from Sproutbox Garden so I can only speak to the quality of their knife.
 According to SproutBox Garden‘s website, the knife has a walnut handle, and the blade is made from rust-resistant steel.

 Based on my research on quality knives, it’s important that the blade goes all the way through the handle, and you can see from the photo above that this knife does!
 It also has a good weight to it and the handle feels comfortable in my hand.

 As is typical of all Hori Hori knives, this one comes with the serrated blade, the smooth blade, a hook and the curved shape of a trowel.
-In addition to those features, this one also includes measurements on it if you are looking to use it as a trowel for planting things that require measuring depth, such as bulbs.
+In addition to those features, this one also includes measurements on it if you’re looking to use it as a trowel for planting things that require measuring depth, such as bulbs.

 The knife does come in a sheath which is important for storing it safely.
-My one issue with the sheath is that it has a loop on the back of it so you can carry it with you, but the loop is closed which means you can only wear it if you have some kind of belt on, which I never do.
-It would be better if the back loop had a snap on it so that I could hook it to the belt loop on my pants or something else.
+My one issue with the sheath is that it has a loop on the back of it so you can carry it with you, but the loop is permanently closed which means you can only wear it if you have some kind of belt on, which I never do.
+It would be better if the back loop had a snap on it so that I could hook it to the belt loop on my pants or somewhere else.
 Because the loop is closed it makes it cumbersome to carry it around everywhere when the option does exist for attaching it to a belt.

 If you plan to buy a Hori Hori knife and wish to save 10%, you can do so using my code UGC10.